Sand tiger shark: Reproduction

-The reproductive pattern is similar to that of many of the Lamnidae, the shark family to which sand tigers belong.
+The reproductive pattern is similar to that of many of the Odontaspididae, the shark family to which sand tigers belong.
 Female sand tigers have two uterine horns that, during early embryonic development, may have as many as 50 embryos that obtain nutrients from their yolk sacs and possibly consume uterine fluids.
 When one of the embryos reaches some 10 cm in length, it eats all the smaller embryos so that only one large embryo remains in each uterine horn, a process called intrauterine cannibalism i.e. "embryophagy" or, more colorfully, adelphophagy—literally "eating one's brother."
 While multiple male sand tigers commonly fertilize a single female, adelphophagy sometimes excludes all but one of them from gaining offspring.
 These surviving embryos continue to feed on a steady supply of unfertilised eggs.
 After a lengthy labour, the female gives birth to 1 m long, fully independent offspring.
 The gestation period is approximately eight to twelve months.
 These sharks give birth only every second or third year, resulting in an overall mean reproductive rate of less than one pup per year, one of the lowest reproductive rates for sharks.